chanezgr/fitcompare/README.md

 fitcompare -r SuuntoRace_PolarH10_GNSSDual_Stryd.fit GarminFenix9_OHR_GNSSDual.fit GarmninInstinct4_OHR_GNSSDual.fit -p compare_prototypes

+## Configuration YAML file

-In addition to command line, options can be configured in the project.yaml in the same directory:
+In addition to command line, options can be configured in the project.yaml in the same directory.
+After each successful run, a new project.yaml.example is generated with example values

 project: # This is a section that configure global aspects of the project
   align: True/False # True is the default value, the one to compare two files generated at the same time.
 False is to compare differetn files from different time.
 For information only, cannot be a valid data processing, because fake data are added to the shorter file.